 You don't go on a road trip just to drive from one place to another.
 Well, may be you do, but it never hurts to check what's hiding along your route.
 And we are not talking about the biggest ball of twine.
 Or the biggest chair.
 Or the biggest telescope.

-Furkot can help you locate hiking trails, diving spots, biking routes, ski resorts.
-It plugs into Wikipedia to find places.
-It uses Foursquare to uncover parks and other outdoors spots.
-All those goodies are located in the Find drawer: open it and start playing.
+Furkot can locate hiking trails, diving spots, biking routes, ski resorts.
+It can help you uncover parks and other outdoors spots.
+It will lead you down the scenic byway or a gravel track, show you picnic sites and vista points.
+All those goodies and much more are located in the Find drawer: open it and start playing.

 Upper row of buttons in the Find drawer represents categories:

 The row below divides places further into subcategories.
-The bottom of the Find drawer displays information sources (EveryTrail, Wikipedia, Recreation.gov etc.) - you can select multiple categories and subcategories and multiple sources.
-So you can look for hiking trails and biking trails from both EveryTrail and MBPost at the same time.
+You can select multiple categories and subcategories, so you can look for museums and hiking trails at the same time.

 All stops that you add from the Find drawer will have a button that would take you to the original website of the attraction.
-For example if you add a hiking trail from EveryTrail, your stop will display an icon, clicking on which will take you to the EveryTrail website with the detailed description of the hike.
+For example if you add a point of interest from Atlas Obscura, your stop will display its icon, clicking on which will take you to the Atlas Obscura website with the detailed description of the place.

-If the attraction you are looking for doesn't fall into one of Furkot's categories, you can always find it by name.
-Click on the new stop button in the Plan drawer and just start entering the name (Central Park, Modern Art Museum etc.).
+If the attraction you are looking for doesn't fall into one of Furkot's categories, you can always add it using its name or address.
+Click on the new stop button in the Plan drawer and start entering the name (Central Park, Modern Art Museum etc.) or address.
 It helps if the map shows the area around the attraction.
-If Furkot can identify the place (by the power of Google), a new stop gets added to the trip with the proper address and a link to the place info.
+If Furkot can identify the place (by the power of geocoding), a new stop gets added to the trip with the proper address.